pzingg/todo_absinthe/README.md

 updates the frontend model state if backend changes (adds, updates and deletes) from other clients are detected, but does not detect network disconnects, nor does it attempt to sync items modified when offline back to the server.

-## Phoenix / Absinthe Info

-To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  * Install Node.js dependencies with `cd assets && npm install`
-  * Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).